 12.3.2 Process and Procedure

-A WRAP provider receives a VR3380, Wellness Recovery Action Plan (WRAP) ReferralProvider.
+A WRAP provider receives a VR5000, Referral for Provider Services.
 The provider also receives a service authorization and documentation, such as medical and/or psychological reports, case notes, vocational testing, housing, and/or employment data collected by VR that prepare the provider to better work with the customer.

 WRAP training must consist of a minimum of 20 hours of instruction and be individualized to the customer's needs and abilities.
 Instruction can range between four to eight weeks, with meeting times ranging between two to four hours per day or can be provided in a three-day configuration, depending on the participation abilities of the customer.